wth-mvp-s/LT/az900/reals/n0-25_reals.md

 - [ ] Zone-redundant storage
 - [ ] Locally redundant storage

 #### Q3.
 Your companyג€™s Azure subscription includes a Basic support plan.
 They would like to request an assessment of an Azure environmentג€™s design from Microsoft.
 This is, however, not supported by the existing plan.
 You want to make sure that the company subscribes to a support plan that allows this functionality, while keeping expenses to a minimum.
 Solution: You recommend that the company subscribes to the Professional Direct support plan.
 Does the solution meet the goal?
-60% vs 40%

-- [x] Yes
+- [ ] Yes
-- [ ] No
+- [x] No

 #### Q4.
 You are tasked with deploying Azure virtual machines for your company.
 You need to make use of the appropriate cloud deployment solution.
 Solution: You should make use of Software as a Service (SaaS).
 Does the solution meet the goal?